RTEMS/rtems-docs/shell/rtems_specific_commands.rst

     0x0a010002   SHLL             0.003092  100.000
     Time since last CPU Usage reset 0.003092 seconds

 In the above example, the system had set idle for nearly a minute when the first report was generated.
 The``cpuuse -r`` and ``cpuuse`` commands were pasted from another window so were executed with no gap between.
 In the second report, only the ``shell`` thread has run since the CPU Usage was reset.
 It has consumed approximately 3.092 milliseconds of CPU time processing the two commands and generating the output.

 **CONFIGURATION:**

 .. index:: CONFIGURE_SHELL_NO_COMMAND_CPUUSE
 .. index:: CONFIGURE_SHELL_COMMAND_CPUUSE

 This command is included in the default shell command set.
-When building a custom command set, define``CONFIGURE_SHELL_COMMAND_CPUUSE`` to have this command included.
+When building a custom command set, define ``CONFIGURE_SHELL_COMMAND_CPUUSE`` to have this command included.

 This command can be excluded from the shell command set by defining ``CONFIGURE_SHELL_NO_COMMAND_CPUUSE`` when all shell commands have been configured.

 **PROGRAMMING INFORMATION:**

 .. index:: rtems_shell_rtems_main_cpuuse

-The ``cpuuse`` is implemented by a C language function which has the following prototype:
+The ``cpuuse`` is implemented by a C language function which has the following
+prototype:

 .. code:: c

     int rtems_shell_rtems_main_cpuuse(
        int    argc,
-    char \**argv
+       char **argv
     );

 The configuration structure for the ``cpuuse`` has the following prototype:

 .. code:: c

     extern rtems_shell_cmd_t rtems_shell_CPUUSE_Command;

+.. _stackuse:

 stackuse - print per thread stack usage
 ---------------------------------------